 - Use up surplus ingredients for staff dinners and daily specials

-- Figure out an alternative option for takeaway
+- Figure out an alternative option

 - Quantify the impact of the change by how much we spend in 2020 v 2021?